Browse these common questions to learn more about our process and expectations

 Still have questions?

-If you still have questions about eligibility, proposal requirements, or anything else, please call Anne Schlitt, Assistant Director, or Lizz Sinclair, Program Director, at 207-773-5051.
+If you still have questions about eligibility, proposal requirements, or anything else, please call Lizz Sinclair, Director of Programs, at 207-773-5051.